alephium/build-smart-contracts-in-ralph/docs/index.md

 The design philosophy of the Ralph language focuses on explicit asset management and clear control flow.
 This approach helps developers better understand and reason about their code.
 By making asset flows and state changes more visible and predictable, Ralph reduces the chances of subtle bugs that could lead to security issues.
 Additionally, Ralph makes common smart contract vulnerabilities, such as reentrancy attacks, impossible by design.

 The UTXO-based asset management model offers additional security benefits.
 It prevents unlimited authorization of assets by restricting access to only the UTXOs included in a transaction.
-It also disables flashloans because assets cannot be borrowed and returned within the same transaction.
+It also disables flashloans because assets cannot be borrowed and returned within the same transaction.import { web3 } from '@alephium/web3'

 These features create a development environment where security is not an afterthought but an integral part of the language's design.
 As we delve deeper into Ralph's features and capabilities throughout this chapter, you'll discover how this emphasis on simplicity and security translates into practical benefits for smart contract development.